 If you’re writing to the peripheral, you also need to supply the data to write, which often includes register values which instruct the peripheral what to do with the data.
 The imp API documentation refers to these registers as ‘sub-addresses’:

 write() requires data in string form.
 Consequently, you may need to convert the value stored in other types of variable into string form.

 Reading information from a device may require a command to tell the device which data to fetch.
 Telling the imp to read data from the I²C bus also involves providing a third parameter, the number of bytes you expect to receive:

 Behind these operations are the I²C’s electrical signals, applied to the SDA line synchronized with the timing pulses applied to the SCL line.
 Writing to the bus involves a start marker: dropping SDA to 0V while SCL is 3.3V.
 Changing the SDA voltage when the SCL’s voltage is high defines start and stop markers.
 If the SDA voltage doesn’t change while SCL is high, I²C devices know that data, rather than markers, is being sent.

-When data flows from the slave to the master, the master likewise acknowledges the receipt of eight bits by pulling SDA low on the ninth SCL pulse unless this is the final byte of a batch, in which case the master does not pull SDA low — it makes a ‘nak’ signal, or ‘no acknowledgement’ — in order to let the slave know it has finished.
+When data flows from the peripheral to the controller, the latter likewise acknowledges the receipt of eight bits by pulling SDA low on the ninth SCL pulse unless this is the final byte of a batch, in which case the controller does not pull SDA low — it makes a ‘nak’ signal, or ‘no acknowledgement’ — in order to let the peripheral know it has finished.